Complete Guide to End-to-End (E2E) Testing with Cypress: Enhance the Quality of Your Web Applications

 Summarizing what the code does:

-• Then, look for a button that says “accept”.
-In this example, it was an alert modal that contained this button.
+- Next, it looks for a button that says "accept".
+In this example, it was an alert modal containing this button.

-• Then, you can see that a container number is added to an input and the search button is pressed, where both are found by their placeholder and their type.
+- Then, it shows that a container number is entered in an input and the search button is pressed, both found by their placeholder and type.

-💡 cy.contains This command allows you to find elements that contain specific text and then perform actions on them, such as clicking, typing on them or verifying their presence.
+đź’ˇ cy.contains This command allows finding elements that contain specific text and then performing actions on them, such as clicking, typing in them, or verifying their presence.

-💡 cy.get You can use this command to search for elements based on their selector (such as identifiers, classes, tags, etc.) and then perform various actions on those elements, such as clicking, typing in input fields, or verifying their properties.
+đź’ˇ cy.get This command can be used to find elements by their selector (such as IDs, classes, tags, etc.) and then perform various actions on those elements, like clicking, typing in input fields, or verifying their properties.

 Part 3: